Child Support Attorney

 When You Can Ask to Change Child Support

-You can only change the amount of child support if the difference in the currently ordered child support amount and the proposed child support amount is at least 10%.
+You can only change the amount of child support if the difference between the currently ordered child support amount and the proposed child support amount is at least 10%.

 The change cannot be temporary.
 Temporary means that the change is expected to last less than one year.

 There are two ways to ask the court to change child support – a Motion to Adjust and a Petition to Modify.
 A motion is simpler and usually faster, but can only be used in limited circumstances.
 Usually, you must file a petition.
 The documents and procedures are different.
 Be sure to use the correct forms in the Forms section below.

 Motion to Adjust Child Support